© 2026 Texas Public Radio

 With all precincts reporting late Tuesday night, Chapa led Davis by fewer than 1,000 votes in the race to replace outgoing District Attorney Joe Gonzales, who did not seek reelection.

-Earlier in the evening, before the race was officially called, Chapa said she believed her campaign’s persistence and grassroots support would carry her to victory.
+Earlier in the evening, Chapa told TPR she believed her campaign’s persistence and grassroots support would carry her to victory.

-“A lot of grit, tenacity, determination, a mighty force behind me, and a ton of support,” Chapa told TPR.
+“A lot of grit, tenacity, determination, a mighty force behind me, and a ton of support,” Chapa said.

 “Well, it’s making sure that we have funding in place to make sure that we have incredible talent in the DA’s office,” Chapa said.
-“And, you know, first and foremost we need to change the tone and the culture within the office itself.
-There’s been a lot of reports on the hostile working environment, and I think that’s why voters wanted change.”
+“First and foremost, we need to change the tone and culture within the office itself.
+There have been reports of a hostile work environment, and I think that’s why voters wanted change.”

 Chapa will now face Republican Ashley Foster, a former Bexar County prosecutor now practicing civil law, in November.